umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Power-Tools/Manual-extractions/index.md

 # Manually run extractions on your Cloud environments

-When you deploy from one environment to another on your Umbraco Cloud project, the Deploy engine is running an extraction.
-What this means, is that the files from the Git repository are merged into the files used on the site.
+When you deploy from one environment to another on your Umbraco Cloud project, the files from the Git repository are merged into the files used on the site.
+The Deploy engine then runs an extraction.
+What this means is that the files on the disk will be deserialized into the database on the Cloud environment.

 Run an extraction following these steps: